-Almost as soon as news of this event was reported, investigators LOREN COLEMAN — who interviewed all of the primary eyewitnesses within a week of the sightings and has been credited with coining the name “Dover Demon” — Ed Fogg and Walter N. Webb, descended on the region in order to collect as much evidence as possible.
-All three investigators came to the conclusion that there was no evidence of a hoax
+Almost as soon as news of this event was reported, investigator Loren Coleman, who interviewed all of the primary eyewitnesses within a week of the sightings and has been credited with coining the name “Dover Demon”.
+Along with Ed Fogg and Walter N. Webb, they descended on the region in order to collect as much evidence as possible.
+All three investigators came to the conclusion that there was no evidence of a hoax.

 Coleman, when interviewed by American Monsters, had this to say:

 “The short story (no pun intended) is that over a two day period in April 1977, four people saw a small, 4 foot tall orange sharkskin creature (somewhat like Golem in Lord of the Rings) in three separate sightings, in Dover, Massachusetts, a rural location near Boston.
 The case goes down as unexplainable.
 I don’t know the answer to “what really happened” as all the eyewitnesses checked out, and were found to be credible by law enforcement and other people in Dover.”

 The Dover Demon, despite being only seen three times has embedded itself in our minds.
 The Animal Planet show Lost Tapes even did a show on the Dover Demon, with some good coverage of the case and of course some fictional docu-drama about some hoaxers that ran afoul of the Dover Demon.
 The point being here that something about the Dover Demon sightings haunts us despite so few encounters.